Psychometric tests – How to prepare and pass

 How to pass a psychometric test

-Follows these three simple steps to increase your chance of passing a psychometric test:
+Follows these three simple steps help you pass a psychometric test:

-- Stay calm – We know it's easier said than done, but you'll never perform at your very best if you're stressed out and worried.
-Stay calm, get yourself in the right frame of mind, and if you're unable to chill out in the days leading up to the test, give these self-care techniques a go.
+- Stay calm – We know it's easier said than done, but you'll never perform at your very best if you're stressed and worried.
+Stay calm, get yourself in the right frame of mind, and if you're unable to relax in the days leading up to the test, give these self-care techniques a go.